Sep9

 Matthew 21:14-15….Working

-“Warns when you do what God wants in forgiving and loving others, and doing what scriptures says to do you will infuriate religious people.” ⇒ When you choose to follow Jesus closely and do what He wants you to do, you will encounter opposition.
+“Teaches when you do what God wants in showing grace and compassion to sinners it will infuriate religious people.” → When you decide to follow Jesus closely and do what He wants you to do.
+Whether it’s leading people to Jesus, demonstrated grace to the sinner, forgiving one another, living by biblical principals, showing devotion to scripture, etc. You will encounter opposition from religious people.
+In the realm of faith that is resting in God’s grace often stirs discomfort among those entrenched in religious formalities.
 Religious people don’t like it when your following God’s word and not their own rules, rituals, and practices.
 They hate it when you break with their traditions or interpretation of scripture.
+As we strive to align ourselves with God’s will, we may encounter opposition from those who cling to religious formalities.
+Yet, it is in this righteous defiance that our strength lies.

-“Even today, Church’s are to be places where all people, no matter race, gender, disability, income, etc. can feel welcomed.
-A place where the sinner, the drug addict, the alcoholic can come without the fear of shame, criticism, or judgment” ⇒ Church is not just for those who have it all together, because none of us do.
+“Even today, Church’s are to be places where all people; foreigners, aliens, outcasts, non-essentials, etc. can feel welcomed and at home.
+A place where the drug addict, the alcoholic, the transgender, the mentally challenged, the socially awkward, etc. can come without the fear of shame, criticism, or judgment.” ⇒ Church is not just for those who have it all together, because none of us do.
 We all struggle with sin, insecurity, past hurts, regret, or some other area.
 One of the wonderful things about church is you don’t have to fix up your life first before you come.
 We sometimes think we have to get our lives all in order and get rid of all our sin before we can come to church.
 But that’s not what Jesus says.
 Jesus says, “Come as you are.”
 Church is not a place for holy people who have it all together.
 It is a place for sinners like you and me who need Jesus’ mercy and grace.
 What if their homeless, you welcome them in.
 What if they disobey their parents, you welcome them in.
 What if they’re not dressed for church, you welcome them in.
 What if they’re addicted to drugs, you welcome them in.
 What if they’re on welfare, you welcome them in, What if they identify as gay or a different gender, you welcome them in.
 What it they’re Democrat or Republican, you welcome them.
 (Note: Welcoming someone in doesn’t mean we affirm or put our stamp of approval upon every single lifestyle and life choice.
 Many believe that were to be totally affirming, after all that’s what Jesus was, but that’s wrong.
 We can still be welcoming without affirming.
 Nor does it mean we don’t hold others accountable, but our first mindset shouldn’t be fix yourself up first before you come in.
 But rather welcome them in and trust Jesus and His spirit to do the work in their life.)

 Additional Notes & Applications